Ariesscode/REGEX_RegExpressions/README.md

 ## What Is a Regex?

 REGEX or regular expressions in coding is a series of characters of letters, symbols, or numbers that specify a search pattern in a given string of text.
 For example validators are used to find a required pattern to confirm accesssibilty.
 REGEX are commonly used to create logical conditions.
 REGEX are used in common programming languages such as JavaScript, Perl, and PHP.
 Below I will add different parts of the regular expression and what their duty or meaning is in the expression.
+Also, checkout the link provided to see my first GIST post created.
+I will deconstruct an example of a regular expression and explain what it is doing.

 ## User Story